Test Social Connections with Auth0 Developer Keys

-When using any of the Social Identity Providers, you need to register your application with the relevant Identity Provider in order to obtain a Client ID and Client Secret.
+When using any of the available Social Identity Providers, you need to register your application with the relevant Identity Provider in order to obtain a Client ID and Client Secret.

 Client ID and Client Secret

-The exact terminology of Client ID / Client Secret may differ between various Identity Providers.
+The exact terminology of a Client ID / Client Secret may differ between various Identity Providers.
 For example, Twitter refers to these as a Consumer Key / Consumer Secret and LinkedIn refers to an API Key / Secret Key.

-Single Sign On will not function properly when using the Auth0 developer keys.
+Single Sign-on will not function properly when using the Auth0 developer keys.
 The reason for this is that the Auth0 developer applications with all the relevant Identity Providers are configured to call back to the URL

 Redirecting users from Rules will not function properly.
 This is because redirect rules are resumed on the endpoint

-https://YOUR_AUTH0_DOMAIN/continue.
+https://YOUR_DOMAIN/continue.
 When using Auth0's developer keys, the session is established on a special endpoint that is generic and tenant agnostic, and calling

 /continuewill not find your previous session, resulting in an error.